nyx-project/vyhub-documentation/docs/central/account.md

 ## Pricing of VyHub

-Every VyHub instance is free to use, but a small 3-6% commission is charged on your revenue.
+Every VyHub instance is free to use, but a small 3% - 6% commission* is charged on your revenue.
 So you only pay for VyHub, when you make money.

-<sub>Local currencies are converted to EUR on a daily basis.</sub>
+<sub>Non-EUR currencies are converted to EUR on the end of the billing cycle.</sub>

 | Percentage | Monthly revenue through VyHub instance |
 |------------|----------------------------------------|